The Volcanic Landscape of Timanfaya National Park

 Adjacent to the restaurant, there are periodic demonstrations of the activity beneath the Earth's surface.
 Water is poured by a park warden down a short metal pipe, and instantly it turns into a geyser of steam.
 In another demonstration, dry brushwood pushed into a hole in the ground ignites in a burst of flames.

-Apart from these demonstrations the many volcanic cones which surround the restaurant site afford a fantastic panoramic view as one waits for the next coach tour to start.
+Apart from these demonstrations the many volcanic cones which surround the restaurant site afford a fantastic panoramic view as one waits for the next coach tour of the Timanfaya National Park to start.

 A piece of dried brushwood is pushed deep into a hole in the ground on a pole ... and soon aferwards, the brushwood bursts into flames